injecktor/compact_graphics_engine/README.md

 # FAST Graphical Library

-This project suppose to be the fastest griphics library.
+This project suppose to be the fastest CPU griphics library.

 ## How to install